libsndfile/libsndfile/docs/api.md

 is used for the whence parameter.

-sf_seek will return the offset in (multichannel) frames from the start of the audio data or -1 if an error occured (ie an attempt is made to seek beyond the start or end of the file).
+sf_seek will return the offset in (multichannel) frames from the start of the audio data or -1 if an error occurred (ie an attempt is made to seek beyond the start or end of the file).

 ## Error Reporting Functions {#error}